hissain/AndroidSemanticSearch/README.md

-# Android Vector Search Sample App
+# Android Semantic Search Sample App

 This sample app demonstrates how to implement vector search with embeddings for English keywords in an Android application using Java.